thorlindberg/thesis/dissertation/8-1 results-syntax.md

 {"sub":"Motivation"}

-The motivation for this implementation of types is the current inability to extend or enumerate types in the JSON specification.
+The motivation for this implementation of types is the current inability to explicitly or relationally type data in the JSON specification.
 The result of this flaw is that developers cannot validate whether their data structures are correct or incorrect before they have been decoded in a software application.

 Consider a simple `data structure` that conforms to the JSON specification: